 When you're struggling with your mood, it can feel quite isolating -- as though no one could ever understand how you feel.
-Experiencing emotional variation is a normal part of life, but when it disrupts our relationships and ability to function socially, we realize that perhaps something isn't quite right.
+Experiencing emotions is a normal part of life, but when it disrupts our relationships and ability to function socially, we realize that perhaps something isn't quite right.

 Drugs that are advertised by pharmaceutical companies on television and in magazines offer very appealing solutions to a person who is at wits' end.
 Some people get great relief from these drugs, and their lives and relationships improve.
 However, drugs that influence mood are not without side effects.
 These side effects are easier to tolerate, or perhaps less noticeable, when you think you have no alternative, but the cumulative effect of their long term use can change how your body works.
 Once the mood feels stable again, some may try to stop taking the drug out of frustration with the side effects, only to discover that they feel worse than before they started taking it.